Emotional Storytelling Cheat Sheet: A Business Owner’s Guide To Writing Empathetic Stories For Short-Form Content And Sales

 Naming builds trust through shared understanding (empathy), which makes sales a byproduct of confidence in your solutions rather than pressure to act out of fear.

-Do you ever notice when people are having feelings they tend to use a catchall term to describe them?
+Do you ever notice when people are having feelings they tend to use a vague, catchall term to describe them?

 If they’re overwhelmed, they might say, “I’m stressed.”